 Crush your cardamom pod, mashing the seeds.
 Then add the whole pod and the seeds to your dutch oven.
 Honestly, I just love the smell of cardamom.
 Yum!

-Add the remaining ingredients--the clove of garlic, a teaspoon of apple cider vinegar, the tablespoon of brown sugar, and the 3 sprigs of fresh thyme.
+Add the remaining ingredients--the bourbon, the clove of garlic, a teaspoon of apple cider vinegar, the tablespoon of brown sugar, and the 3 sprigs of fresh thyme.

 Cover the carrots and the braising mixture with a sheet of parchment paper.
 This is very important.
 When you braise, the vapors rise to the lid but tend to decrease in flavor as a result.
 By adding a layer of parchment between the braising mixture and the lid, they travel less and you will end up with a much more intense flavor.